What is a Cloud Database?

 - Apps requiring high scalability

-- Companies without large in-house IT teams
+- Companies without in-house IT teams

 - Applications with widely distributed users